Choi Jun School

 Choi Jun School is a special school in Hong Kong, located in Sha Tin District, New Territories.

 History

 In 1977, the school was founded under the name Cai Zhun School (蔡準學校).
 The school's school sponsoring group was founded by the Tsz Wan Shan Neighborhood Welfare Association (慈雲山街坊福利會).

 The school site was located next to Block 1-3 of Tsz Wan Shan Estate, next to the school building of the former Baptist Pui Oi Primary School connected to Po Leung No. 4 Primary School, sharing the school building with Caritas Lequn School.

 In 1993, in order to cooperate with the reconstruction of Tsz On Estate, the school moved from Tsz Wan Shan to a new school building in Tai Wai, and its school name was changed from Cai Chun School (蔡準學校) to Cai Chun School (才俊學校).

-In 2022, the school donated donated face masks to the local community, in a joint project with the Tsz Wan Shan Kaifong Welfare Association.
+In 2022, the school donated face masks to the local community, in a joint project with the Tsz Wan Shan Kaifong Welfare Association.